junekimdev/landing/README.md

 2. Using pm2

-   1. Install pm2 via `npm i -g pm2` in the server you want to deploy the app
+   1. Install pm2 via `yarn global add pm2` in the server you want to deploy the app
    2. Clone the repo from [git](https://github.com/JuneKimDev/landing.git); this will create `/landing` directory for you
    3. Develop your landing page
-   4. Build by running `npm run build`
+   4. Build by running `yarn run build`
-   5. Deploy by running `pm2 start npm --name "landing" -- start`
+   5. Deploy by running `pm2 start yarn --name "landing" -- start`

 ## Built With